EunCheolChoi0123/web25-short-aug-mis/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14883814.svg)](https://doi.org/10.5281/zenodo.14883814)
-# Limited efficiency of LLM-generated data augmentation in COVID-19 misinformation stance detection
+# Limited Effectiveness of LLM-based Data Augmentation for COVID-19 Misinformation Stance Detection

-The repository contains scripts and data used in the paper [Limited efficiency of LLM-generated data augmentation in COVID-19 misinformation stance detection](https://doi.org/10.1145/3701716.3715521).
+The repository contains scripts and data used in the paper [Limited Effectiveness of LLM-based Data Augmentation for COVID-19 Misinformation Stance Detection](https://doi.org/10.1145/3701716.3715521).

 As for Twitter/X data, we used a dataset collected, documented, and managed by [Chen et al., 2020](https://github.com/echen102/COVID-19-TweetIDs), [Hossain et al., 2020](https://github.com/ucinlp/covid19-data), and [Hou et al., 2022](https://github.com/yanfangh/covid-rumor-stance).
 To comply with Twitter/X’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), we are only publicly releasing the Tweet IDs of the collected Tweets.
 The data is released for non-commercial research use.